gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 the _low level_ stuffs.

-In particular I want to install a bootloader into a pristine chip without external crystal and with a prescaler of 8 (i.e. the chip is running at 1MHz).
-This last condition is problematic if you want your bootloader to work with the correct baud rate.
+In particular I want to install a bootloader into a pristine

-This is intended as notes to use as quick reminder to myself with a little explanation of what's going on.
+chip: its default configuration  is different with respect to a standard Arduino setup: this is without external crystal and with a prescaler of 8 (i.e. the chip is running at 1MHz).
+These conditions are problematic if you want your bootloader to work with the correct baud rate.

-## AVR
+What follow is intended as notes to use as quick reminder to myself with a little explanation of what's going on.

-For more informations read the [datasheet](http://www.atmel.com/images/doc8161.pdf).
+## What's an ATMega?

-First of all this chip is the family called **ATMega**; there are a lot of chips in this family, with different features (Wikipedia has a [list](https://en.wikipedia.org/wiki/Atmel_AVR#Basic_families) of these families).
+First of all the ATMega328p is a microcontroller of the family **ATMega** (O 'RLY); there are a lot of chips in this family, with different features but take into account that it's not the only family (Wikipedia has a [list](https://en.wikipedia.org/wiki/Atmel_AVR#Basic_families) of these families).

 All of them are ``AVR`` chips, implementing an **Harvard architecture**